Skip navigation

 • In addition, women who use birth control pills have an increased risk of vaginal fungus.
 The reason is that the pill changes the body’s hormone balance similar to that of a pregnant woman.

-• Diseases that weaken the immune system also increase the risk of vaginal fungus.
-These include diabetes mellitus, for example.
+• Diabetes and other medical conditions that weaken the immune system also increase the risk of a vaginal yeast infection.

 • There are also medications and treatments that can promote vaginal infection, including antibiotics, cortisone, and hormone, radiation, or chemotherapy treatments.